AndreaFedeli99/Master_Course/Advanced_Programming/Exams/2023-06-20/README.md

 - Any new guess should be the first one (alphabetically sorted) among those that could fit the hints provided by the oracle.
 - The number of guessing is unlimited.

-As a dictionary you have the file called `wordlist-worlde.txt`. **Note** that this is a full dictionary, e.i. it contains words of any length and with any character.
+As a dictionary you have the file called `wordlist-worldle.txt`. **Note** that this is a full dictionary, e.i. it contains words of any length and with any character.

 The `wordle.py` module must contain (at least) the functions: